mycpuorg/mycpuorg.github.io/_posts/2019-12-31-emacs-rtags-helm.md

 ---
 layout: post
-title: "Emacs as C++ IDE - Baby Steps"
+title: "Emacs as C++ IDE - First Step: rtags"
 excerpt: "Emacs"
 tags: [Emacs, Linux, Code, IDE, source code navigation]
 comments: true
 ---
 For years, I have been battling hard to find an optimal setup on my Emacs.
-Finally, after sufficient __grit__ I think I have found a tags setup that is not too crufty to navigate.
+Finally, after sufficient __patience__ I think I have found a tags setup that is not too crufty to navigate.
 I have visited [rtags home page](https://github.com/Andersbakken/rtags) for long enough, I even watched [the famous cmake-ide evangelist's